U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

-In 2010, world total primary energy consumption was 511 quadrillion Btu.
-The United States' primary energy consumption was nearly 98 quadrillion Btu, nearly 19% of world total primary energy consumption.
+In 2013, world total primary energy consumption was about 543 quadrillion British thermal units (Btu), and U.S. primary consumption was about 97 quadrillion Btu, equal to 18% of world total primary energy consumption.

 Other FAQs about General Energy

 - Does EIA have county-level energy production data?

 - Does EIA have energy consumption and price data for cities, counties, or by zip code?